Vishnu-VG/WestPharmaHelixPoc/README.md

 Slider (Task 2:) Slider is a feature which have multiple slides and can be added as a component in a page.
 	Slide item will have text, image and url fields and all fields are editable from the exp. editor.
 	Restrictions are in place for the place-holder and insert options to ensure items of corrrect templates are used while content creation.
-	(Templates, Placeholders, rendering and sample page can be found in the Package attached in /Common folder)
+	(Templates, Placeholders, rendering and sample page can be found in the Package attached in /Sitecore packages folder)

 ...........................................Foundation.....................................................